nuxt/scripts/docs/content/scripts/analytics/google-analytics.md

 It provides detailed insights into how your website is performing, how users are interacting with your content, and how they are navigating through your site.

 ::callout
-Using Google Tag Manager?
-You can configure Google Analytics directly using it.
-Refer to the [documentation](https://developers.google.com/analytics/devguides/collection/ga4/tag-options#what-is-gtm) to learn more.
+Using Google Tag Manager just for Google Analytics?
+Consider switching to Google Analytics directly.
 ::